derb12/mcetl/README.rst

 * Simplify file searching and make it more flexible.
 * Transfer documentation from PDF/Word files to automatic documentation with Sphinx.
 * Improve usage when opening existing Excel files.
+* Add automatic and manual peak labeling for the plotting gui.

 Long Term